SWMatte/DeviceBooking/README.md

 # installation

-Il progetto è stato creato in JAVA v.17 inizializato utilizzando  Spring Inizializr, utilizzando queste dipendenze:
+The project was created in JAVA v.17 and initialized using Spring Initializr, with the following dependencies:

 > Spring web

 >  MYSQL DRIVER